tbsikora/Tidio/README.md

 ## Before you start

-Test is based on Playwright v1.48.1.
+The test is based on Playwright v1.48.1.
 You can find the full playwright documentation [here](https://playwright.dev/docs/intro).
 To build the project you will need [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/getting-started/install).
-In the file `widget.test.ts` are initial steps of the test.
+In the file `widget.test.ts` are the initial steps of the test.

-Before starting create `.env` file in the main directory and put shared values into.
-Without this, you will not be able to login to test project.
+Before starting, create an `.env` file in the main directory and put shared values into it.
+Without this, you will not be able to log in to the test project.

 ### Commands